How much time can you give?

 How much self-discipline can you muster?

-It takes a considerable amount of self-discipline to trade daily or weekly on shorter-term price movements.
+It takes a considerable amount of self-discipline to swing-trade daily or weekly on shorter-term price movements.
 Of course, if you are a real crypto enthusiast and trading is your new-found hobby, you might have it all.
 Perhaps you do and position or swing trading is right for you.

 But if you get into investing and/or trading as a necessity, all without having enough love for it, stick with the long-term, buy-and-hold strategy or perhaps position trading.

 Adaptable and got some talent?Well, why not be ready to employ any and all of the afore-mentioned strategies depending on what the market is giving you or asking for?
 If Bitcoin is clearly in a confirmed uptrend, be ready to employ position trading.
 If bitcoin is ranging with high volatility, be opportune and employ swing trading to make some gains.

 Yes, I mentioned the long-term, buy-and-hold strategy as a choice of a strategy.
 However, the crypto market is still so new and volatile that, for all practical reasons, the long-term, buy-and-hold-and-forget strategy is not a proper fit for some time.

 Day trading is just too demanding as it nearly is a full-time job, and scalping about the craziest thing I would do as a beginner.
 So, really, that leaves us with position and swing trading of cryptocurrencies as our strategies of choice.